The Code of Professional Responsibility and Rules & Procedures

 The ABC Credential Holder shall not: (i) directly or indirectly request, receive or participate in dividing, transferring, assigning or rebating any funds derived from a referral of a patient to any other individual or entity, whether affiliated with the ABC Credential Holder or otherwise; or (ii) profit by means of a credit or other valuable consideration, such as, by way of example and without limitation, an unearned commission, discount or gratuity for providing Services except for the fees earned for Services performed for the patient.

 The ABC Credential Holder shall refer all patients to the most appropriate service provider, taking into consideration the nature and extent of the problem, treatment resources and availability of healthcare benefit coverage, and the likelihood of receiving appropriate and beneficial care.
-If the ABC Credential Holder is involved in an arrangement with a referring source in which the referring source derives income from the ABC Credential Holder’s Services, the ABC Credential Holder must fully disclose all pertinent information to the patient including, without limitation, that the referring practitioner derives income from the provision of the Services.
-The ABC Credential Holder shall advise his/her employer of any employer or employee practice which is in contradiction with this Code.

 C3.8 — Delay in Services

 The ABC Credential Holder shall not accept any prescription or valid order when the ABC Credential Holder knows, or has reason to know that the orthosis, prosthesis or pedorthic device cannot be furnished within a reasonable period of time.
-In such instances, the ABC Credential Holder must discuss the situation with the patient and physician or other licensed healthcare prescriber in a timely manner.
+In such instances, the ABC Credential Holder must discuss the situation with the patient and his/her current physician or other licensed healthcare prescriber in a timely manner.
 The ABC Credential Holder shall not unreasonably delay or allow for the unreasonable delay of the provision of Services.

 C3.9 — Compliance with Laws and Regulations